 |If your partner CLB is four or higher||5|

-Improving the Total Score for Canada Immigration
+How to Improve the Total 67 Point Score for Canada Immigration

 The total score is based on a scale of 100 points, and candidates who score 67 or higher receive Federal Skilled Workers (FSW) points.
 If you don’t fulfill the 67-point accreditation requirement, you can consider the following initiatives to increase your scoring rate during the process for a Canada work permit.